Want To Become A Better Person?

 - They think they are not good enough

-The whole premise of wanting to become a better person means they are in the completely wrong paradigm and whatever they do will always filter through that paradigm.
-The result is often needing to do and change more and more because whatever they do or change, they never feel different about themselves.
+The whole premise of wanting to become a better person means they are in the completely wrong paradigm.
+Whatever they do will always filter through that paradigm.
+The result is often needing to do and change more and more.
+Whatever they do or change, they never feel different about themselves.
 The only way to make lasting meaningful change is to change the paradigm first.

 The rot starts early

-My 4-year-old grandson was with us at the weekend, and since having to share his life with his baby sister, he has almost literally grown horns.
+My 4-year-old grandson was with us at the weekend.
+Since having to share his life with his baby sister, he has almost literally grown horns.
 He is exceptionally tuned into whenever anyone is praising and cooing over the baby.
-At those times he starts acting up, saying inappropriate things and taking destructive action.
+At those times he starts acting up.
+Saying inappropriate things and taking destructive action.
 Knowing that intrinsically his whole little world has changed and that he is no longer top dog, he is obviously feeling insecure and perhaps even angry that things have changed, despite all the assurances to the contrary from the family that he is loved and important.
 And so it is with many children, where they are acting badly because they don’t really understand their emotions and they don’t have the rational ability to manage their emotions.

 A most common reaction to “naughty” behaviour to a child is to label them as naughty.
 This is often when the rot starts because most children will accept the label as the truth.
 How many carers will say in response to inappropriate behaviour from a child, “You are naughty”, and how many times does a child internalise that and believe at the core of them that there is something wrong with them?
 When actually their behaviour stemmed from confusing and unidentified feelings within.
 Many I believe.
 In response to my Grandson, I told him that the behaviour had to stop otherwise there would be consequences, but that I knew he was really a good boy who didn’t understand why he felt he had to do those things.